shesek/spark-wallet/README.md

 <b>This fork of Spark-wallet shows prices in Euro plus Bolt12 offers working.

-Compatible with Core Lightning version v23.05 or higher with `experimental-offers` in config mandatory.
+Compatible with Core Lightning version v23.05 or higher.

 The `allow-deprecated-apis=false` is optional in config.